elifesciences/enhanced-preprints-biorxiv-xslt/README.md

 ### [/src/conf-ref-workaround.xsl](/src/boxed-text-workaround.xsl)

 For conference proceeding references, the name of a conference is usually captured using the element `<conf-name>`.
 Encoda does not decode/encode this element, as such it is missing in the HTML rendered by EPP.
 Encoda also does not distinguish in the reference type (still encoded as `Article`).
-This XSL converts a conference reference into a journal reference (as best as possible) so that the details can be showin in the HTML.
+This XSL converts a conference reference into a book reference (as best as possible) so that the details can be showin in the HTML.

 ### [/src/extra-abstract-workaround.xsl](/src/extra-abstract-workaround.xsl)